 Bring a cottage-chic vibe to furnishings with Soft White Real Milk Paint.
 The warm undertones offer elegant contrast to brown hues, and the soft shade complements pale colors when you want to create a pastel palette.
 The matte finish makes Soft White Real Milk Paint ideal for decorating farmhouse pieces.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.